Nova Scotia

 • Living costs: The cost of living will vary across Canada.

-Some financing options may also be available for candidates wishing to take a Bridging Program, in the form of short-term loans from a Canadian banking institution such as Scotiabank or RBC Royal Bank.
+Some financing options may also be available for candidates in the form of short-term loans from a Canadian banking institution.

 Scroll to Top